-Under the Shareholder Services Agreement between Domini and the Trust, Domini receives fees for providing certain shareholder services with respect to the Funds and their shareholders.
-For these services Domini receives fees from each Fund paid monthly at an annual rate of \$4.00 per active account.
+Under the Shareholder Services Agreement between Domini and the Trust, Domini receives fees for providing certain shareholder services with respect to the Fund and its shareholders.
+For these services Domini receives fees from the Fund paid monthly at an annual rate of \$4.00 per active account.